jessesquires/GrandSugarDispatch/README.md

 ## Unit tests

-There's a suite of unit tests for `GrandSugarDispatch.framework`.
-To run them, open `GrandSugarDispatch.xcodeproj`, select the `GrandSugarDispatchTests` scheme, then &#x2318;-U.
+There's a suite of unit tests for `GrandSugarDispatch`.
+Run them from Xcode by opening `GrandSugarDispatch.xcodeproj`.
 These tests are well commented and serve as further documentation for how to use this library.

 ## Contribute